Wednesday Movies Archives - Page 10 of 34 - A Brave Writer's Life in Brief A Brave Writer's Life in Brief

 Brave Writer receives compensation at no extra cost to you.
 Thank you!]

-A note to parents: All four installments in the Hunger Games films are rated PG-13.
-We recommend looking up the films on sites such as Commonsense Media for detailed lists of content so that you can make an informed decision about whether the films are right for your family.
+A note to parents: Anne with an E contains more mature content than might be expected from an adaptation of the source material.
+We recommend looking up the series on sites such as Common Sense Media for detailed lists of content so that you can make an informed decision about whether it is right for your family.

 Discussion Questions